Anna Brinckley1

 F, #117441, d.
 29 October 1909

-Anna Brinckley was the daughter of Matthew Brinckley and Henrietta Groves.1 She married, firstly, James King, 5th Earl of Kingston, son of George King, 3rd Earl of Kingston and Lady Helena Moore, on 25 August 1860.1 She married, secondly, William Downes Webber on 29 July 1873.1 She died on 29 October 1909 at Mitchelstown Castle, Mitchelstown, County Cork, Ireland, without issue.1,2
+Anna Brinckley was the daughter of Matthew Brinckley and Harriet Graves.1 She married, firstly, James King, 5th Earl of Kingston, son of George King, 3rd Earl of Kingston and Lady Helena Moore, on 25 August 1860.1 She married, secondly, William Downes Webber, son of Reverend Thomas Charles Webber and Frances Kelly, on 29 July 1873.1 She died on 29 October 1909 at Mitchelstown Castle, Mitchelstown, County Cork, IrelandG, without issue.1,2

-From 25 August 1860, her married name became King.1 As a result of her marriage, Anna Brinckley was styled as Countess of Kingston on 21 January 1867.
+From 25 August 1860, her married name became King.1 After her marriage, Anna Brinckley was styled as Countess of Kingston on 21 January 1867.
 From 29 July 1873, her married name became Webber.1

 Citations